yizhong187/CVWO/README.md

      - 'name': name of new subforum
      - 'description': description of new subforum
      - 'photoURL': link to cover photo of new subforum
    - Response: Confirmation of subforum creation.

+2. Update existing subforum [WORK IN PROGRESS]
+   - Description: Update the details of an existing subforum.
+User must be SUPERUSER.
+   - Method: 'PUT'
+   - Endpoint: '/subforum/{subforumID}'
+   - URL Parameters:
+     - 'subforumID': unique identifier of subforum
+   - Request Body:
+     - 'name': new name of subforum
+     - 'description': new description of subforum
+     - 'photoURL': new link to cover photo of subforum
+   - Response: Confirmation of subforum creation.